 My whole family loved this version so much that they begged for it again right when it was done.
 Kitchen work – cooking, cleaning, and doing it all over and over again gets tedious.
 So when I make something healthy and my family loves it, it really helps me to have satisfaction knowing that they've been blessed by my efforts :-).

-1 lb pasta (I used brown rice fusilli from Trader Joe's.
-Tinkyada is also a great gluten-free choice)
+For pasta, I used organic brown rice & quinoa fusilli from Trader Joe's.
+Organic tinkyada is also a great gluten-free choice.

 The combination of the seasoning on the chicken, the “punch” of flavor from the sun-dried tomatoes and the feta, with the freshness of the beans is really something.
-We love almost all things pasta, but this recipe is something special.
+We love almost all things pasta, but this chicken pasta salad recipe is something special.

 While there is a decent amount of vegetables in this dish, between the green beans and the tomatoes, I would add more veggies to our plates and serve this with a side of a salad or veggies like my Moroccan Carrots.

 You could easily also double the veggies in the salad and just add more dressing and feta to taste.

 - Cook pasta according to directions -- and make sure you read my tip to Save Time and Money Cooking Pasta.